sap-tutorials/sap-build-process-automation/tutorials/spa-add-links-forms/spa-add-links-forms.md

     |  **Form Fields**    | **Field Settings with Label**
     |  :------------- | :-------------
-    |  Headline 1         | Training Form
+    |  Headline 1         | Welcome to your SAP Build Process Automation online training
     |  Paragraph          | *Enter the description of your project here*.

-    For the purpose of this tutorial, you may use the following description:

-    Welcome to our training document.
-This document has been designed to assist you in completing specific training courses that are necessary for your job.
+    This training has been designed to assist you in completing specific courses that are necessary for your job.

-    This document contains links to online training tutorials that will guide you through the different steps of the automation process using SAP Build Process Automation.
+    It contains links to online training tutorials that will guide you through the different steps of the automation process using SAP Build Process Automation.

-    We hope that this training document will be useful for you in understanding the benefits of SAP Build Process Automation and how to use it to improve the efficiency of our company.
+    We hope that this training will be useful for you in understanding the benefits of SAP Build Process Automation and how to use it to improve the efficiency of our company.

     <!-- border -->![Form](5.png)